OolongQian/Robotics/README.md

 * Use moveit to let UR5 touch the object.

+* Add the model and URDF of the gripper.

 ## Short-term plan

-* Learn the structure of pddlStream.

-* Add the model and URDF of the gripper.
+* Use pddlStream as the high-level planning method to plan each motion.